HYsxe/ACME/ACME_codes/Readme_ACME_repeat.txt

 	The output file is /results/ACME_leave_one_out.txt

-    7.Test whether the anti-anchor residues can impair binding.
+    7: Test whether the anti-anchor residues can impair binding.

 	The output file is /results/anti_anchor.txt